KnowageLabs/Knowage-Documentation/chapter_5/installation/manual_installation.rst

 After that it is mandatory to set this variable on Tomcat Server: **KNOWAGE_RESOURCE_PATH** This variable should point to the Tomcat server's resource folder.

-Our advice, if you are on Linux environment, is to create a service for Tomcat Server and then let the variable setting available for the system, for example:
-KNOWAGE_RESOURCE_PATH = /home/knowage/knowage8_1/apache-tomcat-9/resources
+Our advice, if you are on Linux environment, is to create a service for Tomcat Server and then let the variable setting available for the system, for example: KNOWAGE_RESOURCE_PATH = /home/knowage/knowage8_1/apache-tomcat-9/resources

 After that, you should fill this property inside Knowage Configuration:  **KNOWAGE.DATAPREP.LIVY_URL** with the right url of Livy server.

-In order to allow Spark transformations working, you should provide those libraries on Spark  /jars  installation folder:

-- json-20210307.jar
-- livy-api-0.7.1-incubating.jar
-- livy-client-http-0.7.1-incubating.jar
-- spark-avro_2.11-2.4.8.jar

-And:

-- knowage-spark-[**CURRENT VERSION OF KNOWAGE**].jar

-This library can be found inside knowage deployed projects jars folder.

 You will also need to configure a datasource as "Used for data preparation", it means that the selected datasource will be used for saving prepared dataset data.